awejacob/awejacob/README.md

 # 💫 About Me:

-I m Awe Jacob a Software Developer, Educator and Cybersecurity Enthusiast
+I'm Awe Jacob a Software Developer, Educator and Cybersecurity Enthusiast

 ## 🌐 Socials: